statamic/v2-docs/content/collections/howto/running-above-webroot.md

 ---
-title: Securing your Statamic installation
+title: Installing and running above webroot
 id: 3ae9a8ef-c2e4-40c5-a9bd-c1203bab9203
 overview: Placing your system files out of reach adds another layer of security.
 ---
 Statamic comes bundled with everything in the root folder, intended to be placed directly in your webroot.
 This makes it easier to just drop your site into a server and be on your way.

 While things like `.htaccess` and `nginx.conf` files can ensure important files aren't accessible, it's always possible that those things are forgotten or misconfigured.
 Taking the extra step to place the folders out of reach entirely